-A temporary US working visa allow a person to work in the USA for a limited period for a particular employer.
+A temporary US working visa allows a person to work in the USA for a limited period for a particular employer.
 In most cases, a US temporary working visa must involve a US employer or a foreign employer with a US office to sponsor a foreign worker for a visa.

 Qualifying for a Temporary US Work Visa

 The requirements of temporary USA work visas are very different for each category and often a person may theoretically meet the requirements of one or more category depending on his or her personal circumstances.
 The United States has structured its US work visa categories in order to allow the best and brightest in the world to work in America.
 In general, a person will need to a professional with at least the equivalent of a bachelor’s degree in a specific field or have many years of work experience in their field or working with the products of a specific company.
-There are some categories that do allow for lower skilled workers to work in the United States, for example, during a peak season or for employers who must meet a temporary demand.

 Deciding which US visa is the best way forward will depend on many factors.
 For example, while all USA temporary work visas will allow the principal visa holder’s spouse and children to apply for dependent visas, the spouse may only work under certain visa categories.
-It may be a priority that a person’s spouse be able to work in the US so one visa category would be chosen over another which does not allow the spouse to work.
+It may be a priority that a person’s spouse is able to work in the US so one visa category would be chosen over another which does not allow the spouse to work.

-- B1/B2 Visitor for Business or Tourism
+- B1/B2 Visitor for Business

 - E-1 Treaty Trader